AstolfiLuca/CompilersAssignments/README.md

 # CompilersAssignments
-This repository contains the code and the documentation related to the compilers part II assignments
+This repository contains the code and the documentation related to the course compilers part II assignments (little "at home" projects).

 Members in alphabetical order:
 - Alioto Cristian Piero